ipfs/in-web-browsers/README.md

 Currently in order to run IPFS in a web browser, you have to either bundle [`js-ipfs`](https://github.com/ipfs/js-ipfs) (full IPFS node in JS) with your client-side application or use [`js-ipfs-api`](https://github.com/ipfs/js-ipfs-api) (HTTP API client library) to connect to external daemon running on local or remote machine.

+### IPFS Addressing in Web Browsers

+See  [this memo](ADDRESSING.md).
+It specifies current set of conventions for the IPFS community.
+We invite everyone to submit questions and suggestions for improvements via issues/PR.

 ## PM'ing

  - [![Waffle.io - Columns and their card count](https://badge.waffle.io/ipfs/in-web-browsers.svg?columns=all)](https://waffle.io/ipfs/in-web-browsers)